adobe/spectrum-web-components/packages/overlay/imperative-api.md

 );
 ```

 `Overlay.open()` is an asynchronous method that returns an `<sp-overlay>` element that wraps the `HTMLElement` provided as the `overlayElement`.
-While this process will set the `<sp-overlay>` element to `open`, consumers of this API will need to chose where to append this element to the DOM in order for the content to be made available in the browser.
+While this process will set the `<sp-overlay>` element to `open`, consumers of this API will need to choose where to append this element to the DOM in order for the content to be made available in the browser.

 ```js
 (async () => {